 But you only discover this fact AFTER you are out of the 'sedative environment' you are today.
 Whatever it is.

 The environment you are in is really powerful.
 Much more than what you think.
-You believe you are taking your own choices, that you are free to decide what you do.
+You believe you are making your own choices, that you are free to decide what you do.

 It's all an illusion.

-It looks like you are free but, eventually, you are not doing, consistently, anything different than the environment which you are operating in.
+It looks like you are free but, eventually, you are not doing, consistently, anything different than the environment in which you are operating.

 If you don't believe it, do an experiment by yourself.

-Decide to do something different to what your environment accepts as the 'status quo'.
+Decide to do something different from what your environment accepts as the 'status quo'.
 Do something different that you think will help you personally have a dramatic and positive change in your life.

-In the beginning, you will be laughed at, criticized and even ridiculed.
-Eventually, after your persistence, you will find yourself naturally leaving that environment and starting being surrounded by people with the same thoughts, patterns, and behaviors.
-And you will slowly and effortlessly create a new environment that will better support your dreams, values and, goals.
+In the beginning, you will be laughed at, criticized, and even ridiculed.
+Eventually, after your persistence, you will find yourself naturally leaving that environment and starting to be surrounded by people with the same thoughts, patterns, and behaviors.
+And you will slowly and effortlessly create a new environment to better support your dreams, values, and, goals.

-Following our simile before, start getting earlier into the office and stop drinking coffee, and see the changes that come to your life.
-Not only positive physical changes but also new and expanded vision, dreams, goals, and attitude.
+Following our simile before, start getting earlier into the office and stop drinking coffee, and see the changes that come into your life.
+Not only positive physical changes but also new and expanded visions, dreams, goals, and attitudes.